 This includes any OIG, OPR, OSC, Internal Affairs, Congressional or any management directed investigation that could result in an action against you.
 Common allegations of wrongdoing against federal law enforcement officers resulting in these investigations include - but are not limited to - the following:

-As an insured member, FEDS Protection pays for legal defense up to $200,000 for any disciplinary or judicial sanction proceeding or administrative investigations into alleged misconduct arising out of any act, error, or omission by a federal employee while rendering a professional service.
+As an insured member, FEDS Protection pays for legal defense up to $200,000 for any disciplinary or judicial sanction proceeding or administrative investigations into alleged misconduct from any act, error, or omission committed by a federal employee while rendering a professional service.

-Some of the most common criminal investigations involving federal employees are due to conflict of interest statutes where intent is not a prerequisite to prove the crime, release of privacy act or other statutorily protected information and/or something arising out of an allegation of misuse of position or authority.
+Some of the most common criminal investigations involving federal employees are due to conflict of interest statutes where intent is not a prerequisite to prove the crime, misappropriation of federal funds, release of privacy act or other statutorily protected information and/or something arising out of an allegation of misuse of position or authority.

 Enrollment takes less than 5 minutes.